The Mayan Collapse Debate

 Credit: Jimmy Baum

 Even though the Maya civilization was not a result of only one factor, ideology seems to take precedence.
-Tikal was structured on the Elite and power.
+Tikal was structured based on the elite and power.
 Their very height of success was due to their structures, warfare, and control of trade.
 Because of the lack of planning for the future and devotion to materialism, it was inevitable that the civilization would fail.

 References